Engineering Technology

 More Ìð¹ÏÊÓÆµapp Our B.S. in Engineering Technology

-The B.S. in Engineering Technology with a focus on Applied Systems Technology is designed for innovative students who are applications-oriented.
+The Engineering Technology-Applied Systems Technology is designed for innovative students who are applications-oriented.
 The program builds on a background in applied science and mathematics.
 There is a strong emphasis on integrating theory and applications for mechanical systems, computer-aided modeling, manufacturing and production processes, rapid prototyping, automation, quality assurance and development of automated/robotics systems.
+The program’s mission is to prepare graduates with the technical and managerial skills necessary to enter careers in process and systems design, technical sales, manufacturing operations and maintenance functions of a manufacturing enterprise.
+The on-campus B.S. in Engineering Technology program with a concentration in Applied Systems Technology is accredited by the , under the General Criteria.

 An engineering technology degree opens doors to careers in product design, manufacturing operations, applied systems design, maintenance management, project management, technical sales, and industrial service roles.